dfsp-spirit/dfsp-spirit.github.io/index.markdown

 layout: home
 ---

 This is the professional website of Tim Schäfer.
 I am a bioinformatician and neuroscientist.
-I currently work as a research software engineer in the [Fries Lab at ESI](https://www.esi-frankfurt.de/people/pascalfries/).
+I currently work as a research software engineer in the Biodiversity Informatics group at [Senckenberg Society for Nature Research](https://senckenberg.de).

 <img style="float: right; padding: 0% 2%; " src="assets/img/ts.jpg" alt="Tim Schäfer" width="20%">